 As you can see, by agreeing to the series of requests above, the sponsor is making incremental commitments towards saying yes to your sponsorship proposal.
 They are not being asked to say yes straight away, but you are gently guiding them through the process, educating and influencing them along the way.

-When you understand the sponsor’s objectives, and when you have agreement that your sponsorship opportunity is good for the sponsor’s business, it’s time to create your winning sponsorship proposal.
+When you understand the sponsor’s objectives, and when you agree that your sponsorship opportunity is good for the sponsor’s business, it’s time to create your winning sponsorship proposal.

 Step 5: Create your winning sponsorship proposal

-The final step is to create your winning sponsorship proposal, which outlines what you have agreed to, and is customised to meet the sponsor’s objectives
+The final step on how to get sponsored is to create your winning sponsorship proposal, which outlines what you have agreed to and is customized to meet the sponsor’s objectives

 Understand how the sponsor does business